juangamella/causal-chamber/datasets/lt_spice_v1/README.md

 ## Replicating the experiments using the [Remote Lab](https://causalchamber.ai?utm_source=spicedataset)

 You can collect a fresh copy of the datasets from a Causal Chamber® by running the script [`generators/spice.py`](generators/spice.py).
-To do so, you will need access to the [Remote Lab](https://causalchamber.ai?utm_source=spicedataset).
+You will need to edit the script with your [credentials](https://docs.causalchamber.ai/remote-lab/quickstart) for the Remote Lab; you can request access [here](https://forms.causalchamber.ai/lab).
 The file [`generators/requirements.txt`](generators/requirements.txt) contains the dependencies needed by the script.

 ## Licenses